jomazzei/campus-connect/README.md

 - __Development__
   - For our front-end we used the standard HTML5 and CSS3 alongside the bootstrap framework
   - We worked with Python framework Django on the back-end to automatically iterate new pages based on user form submissions
   - Naturally we used GitHub for our version control, using forks for the team's independent development and a deployment branch that doubles as the latest stable working version
+  - We are using the free tier of Elephant SQL, while it remains available, to host our database
+  - Our stable website is deployed and hosted on Heroku

 <br>